LSU baseball announces times for Super Regional matchups against West Virginia

 LSU and West Virginia's game on Saturday will be broadcast on ESPN and Sunday’s matchup will be on ESPN2.

-The Tigers will take on West Virginia this weekend in the Super Regional round starting Saturday!
+The Tigers will take on West Virginia this weekend in the Super Regional round starting Saturday!— LSU Baseball (@LSUbaseball) June 3, 2025

 Saturday - 1:00 p.m.
 CT (ESPN)